paulo-herrera/PyTable/README.md

 #Col[0002]:             pressure 	   f< 	 00000004
 #Col[0003]:                   ec 	   i< 	 00000004
 #================================================================================

+# Alternatively, one may want to loop over columns and print their content indiviually
+for c in t: c.print()
 ```

 do something with the stored data, e.g. sort/filter/transform, and write the new table